 Garlic (Allium sativum) holds great commercial significance as a bulb crop in India, ranking second only to onions within the Alliaceae family.
 With its origin in Central Asia and the Mediterranean region, it is considered one of the oldest known vegetable crops.
 Studies have highlighted allicin, a component found in garlic, as effective in treating seed-borne pathogens in carrots and tomato plants, making it a valuable asset in organic farming (Gruhlke et al, 2016).
 The global demand for garlic is increasing, both in India and internationally.
 In India, major garlic-producing states include Maharashtra, Madhya Pradesh, Karnataka, Gujarat, Rajasthan, Assam and Uttar Pradesh.
 While garlic is grown across the country, long-day garlic is specifically cultivated in temperate regions such as Jammu and Kashmir, Himachal Pradesh, and Uttarakhand, making it highly desirable in the market.
 Himachal Pradesh, particularly the Sirmaur district, is a major contributor to garlic production, with 6.51 thousand hectares devoted to its cultivation and a harvest of 12.70 thousand metric tons (Anonymous, 2021).

 Despite its potential to boost farmers' economic conditions, garlic faces challenges due to its dependence on rainfall, which affects both yield and quality.
 The crop's shallow root system makes it highly sensitive to moisture stress, especially during key stages of bulb formation and growth, thereby necessitating consistent and frequent irrigation (Pelter et al., 2004).
 To address this issue, modern micro-irrigation techniques like drip irrigation have been adopted, ensuring timely and efficient water application, resulting in increased yield and economic production, especially in regions with low rainfall or water scarcity.
-Drip irrigation can save 12-84 per cent of irrigation water and enhance productivity by 10-55 per cent, depending on soil types and climatic conditions (Pramanik et al. 2016).
+Drip irrigation can save 12-84 per cent of irrigation water and enhance productivity by 10-55 per cent, depending on soil types and climatic conditions (Pramanik et al., 2016).
 Additionally, this irrigation technique facilitates fertigation, which involves delivering dissolved fertilizer directly to the plant's root zone, thereby optimizing the use of both water and fertilizers.

 Polyethylene mulch can be utilized for several purposes: altering soil temperature to promote faster early-season growth and earlier harvesting, reducing weed proliferation, preventing nutrient losses due to leaching and minimizing soil water loss by decreasing evaporation from the soil surface.
 Fertigation, combined with mulching, serves as an additional strategy to enhance soil health and plant growth.
 This approach maximizes nutrient delivery and moisture retention while also preventing weed growth and maintaining optimal soil conditions.
-To enhance crop yields per unit area, support food security and protect soil and water from environmental pollution, effective water and fertilizer management via fertigation, combined with mulching, is crucial (Kumar et al. 2016).
+To enhance crop yields per unit area, support food security and protect soil and water from environmental pollution, effective water and fertilizer management via fertigation, combined with mulching, is crucial (Kumar et al., 2016).
 Consequently, it is vital to examine the impact of precision farming practices—such as drip irrigation, fertigation, and polyethylene mulching—on the growth and yield of garlic crops.
 Considering these aspects, a research study was conducted to identify effective methods for overcoming challenges in garlic cultivation and for supporting sustainable agricultural practices.
+Hence the objective of this research work is to assess the impact of different fertigation levels and mulch or the various growth parameters of garlic

 MATERIALS AND METHODS